Antenatal depression and postnatal depression: what are they?

 If you or your partner is experiencing symptoms of depression, you need professional help and family support.
 When you know the signs and symptoms of antenatal and postnatal depression, you can get help as early as possible.

 Symptoms of antenatal depression and postnatal depression

-If you experience any of the changes below for more than two weeks, it’s important to seek professional support.
+If you experience any of the changes below for more than 2 weeks, it’s important to seek professional support.
 It’s also important to let your health professional know if you’ve experienced mental illness in the past.
 Past mental illnesses can come back in pregnancy.

 - be in a low mood a lot of the time

 - often feel teary or sad

 - lose confidence

 - often feel worried about your baby or yourself